danvet/danvet.github.io/_drafts/maintainer-statistics.md

 In absolute numbers it's clear that graphics has grown tremendously over the past few years.
 Much faster than the kernel at large.
-Depending upon the metric you pick, the GPU has grown from being 3% of the kernel to about 10% and trading spot for 2nd largest subsystem with arm-soc and staging (depending who's got a big pull for that release).
+Depending upon the metric you pick, the GPU subsystem has grown from being 3% of the kernel to about 10% and now trading spot for 2nd largest subsystem with arm-soc and staging (depending who's got a big pull for that release).